daalfox/jwks-server/README.md

 # JWKS server

-A minimal server built to just host a single JWKS file on a static route
+A minimal server built to just host a single JWKS file on a static route for testing purposes

 # How to use